 Step 1.
 Define the list of People that should receive your newsletter with a Pipedrive filter (On that, check out tip #7 below)

 Step 2.
-Set up a new MailChimp list you’ll be using for your newsletter going forward
+Set up a new Mailchimp audience you’ll be using for your newsletter going forward

 Step 3.
-Sync the filter you’ve defined in Step 1 with the list you’ve selected in Step 2 with Outfunnel.
+Sync the filter you’ve defined in Step 1 with the audience you’ve selected in Step 2 with Outfunnel.